-- 1. Disconnect the negative battery cable and all wires from the regulator. - 2.
-Remove the old rectifier/regulator.
+- 1. Disconnect the battery and all wires from the regulator. - Remove the old rectifier/regulator.
 (Note: On some engines, it may be necessary to remove the flywheel first.) - 3.
 Thoroughly clean all ground connections and regulator mounting area. - 4.
-If two of the mounting bolts do not have stainless steel star washers, scrape the area around two of the mounting bolt holes so clean metal is showing to ensure the rectifier/regulator case is grounded. - 5.
-Install the new regulator using the new gasket.
-Make sure the mounting bolt's star washer is against the regulator/rectifier case. - 6.
-Connect the new rectifier/regulator to the stator (ignore any stripes on the stator as the new rectifier/regulator does not require the Yellow wires to be connected to a particular stator wire). - 7.
-Reconnect the negative battery cable.
+Connect the new rectifier/regulator to the stator (ignore any stripes on the stator as the new rectifier/regulator does not require the Yellow wires to be connected to a particular stator wire). - 5.
+Reconnect the battery.